 Jonathan Swift's 'A Modest Proposal'

 You would think that such a devastating satire would have had an enormous impact when it was published in Dublin in 1729, but in fact it didn't.
 Swift's Anglo-Irish contemporaries saw it for what it was, a scathing Tory attack on Whig policies in Ireland, and (almost) everyone enjoyed it enormously.
-Many recognized it echoed Roman satires and placed it in the tradition of Dryden, Defoe (notably The Shortest-Way with the Dissenters, 1702) and Pope.
+Many recognized that it echoed Roman satires and placed it in the tradition of John Dryden, Daniel Defoe (notably The Shortest-Way with the Dissenters, 1702) and Alexander Pope.

 Does satire like this change anything?
 Perhaps not so much when your readers are on to you.